getpurly/backend/README.md

 A rule engine for creating approval chains/requisition approvals:

 - Use individual or group approvers
+    - Further define if all members must approve or any member for group approvers
 - Set minimum and maximum amounts for when to trigger
 - Define approval chain valid from and to dates
 - Create header and line rules